 The Havanese is known to carry a few serious health conditions like most purebred pups.
 Always adopt your dog from a trusted breeder.
 Reputable and registered breeders will screen their breeding dogs for hereditary conditions and remove dogs that carry certain diseases from the breeding pool.
 Ask your breeder for health guarantees on their litter.
+You can provide your dog CBD oil.
 If they can’t offer this, run!

 You should always bring your Havanese to regular vet visits, even if they seem healthy.
 This will help you stay on top of possible diseases and conditions.
 Vets can provide care routines that maintain your dog’s health and happiness.